-The Road Ahead We are currently experiencing robust job growth at both the national and state level.
-In the medium-term, most economists are expecting that recent interest rate increases by the Federal Reserve are likely to cool (or reverse) the rate of growth.
-The households at high risk of experiencing a housing disruption in the coming months remain disproportionately lower income and households of color.
+We are currently experiencing modest job growth at both the national and state level.
+In the medium-term, most economists are expecting that recent interest rate increases by the Federal Reserve are likely to cool (or reverse) this rate of growth.
+The households at high risk of experiencing a housing disruption in the coming months remain disproportionately lower income, households of color, and households with members with disabilities.
 I remain concerned about the likelihood of homelessness among those households that experience housing disruptions, especially as rents rise, the affordable housing stock continues to shrink, and considering the fact that not everyone can take advantage of enhanced employment opportunities.
 Percent Job Losses in Post WWII Recessions